JanssenProject/jans/demos/cedarling-js-examples/README.md

 npm run install:sdk:local
 ```

-The command stages both packages, installs stable tarball snapshots without
+The command reads the exact SDK version declared by the example, stages both
+packages from the repository source at that coordinated version, and installs
-changing the example manifest or lockfile, and removes the temporary artifacts.
+stable tarball snapshots without changing the example manifest or lockfile.
+It
+then verifies that npm considers the installed SDK dependency valid and removes
-It avoids a symlink to the SDK checkout because SDK builds replace `dist`,
+the temporary artifacts.
+The tarballs avoid a symlink to the SDK checkout
-which can interrupt a running Vite or webpack development server.
+because SDK builds replace `dist`, which can interrupt a running Vite or webpack
+development server.

 To install dependencies for every example in one run: